yaakov-koby-israeli/TodoApp---Backend/README.md

 ## Todo App
-Using Fastapi - APIRouter, pydantic, HTTPException, APIRouter...
+I created the TodoApp Backend Using Fastapi - APIRouter, pydantic, HTTPException, APIRouter...
 Sqlite3 and JWT.<br>
-I created the TodoApp Backend.<br>

 ### :hammer_and_wrench: Languages and Tools :
 <div>